TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Growth of a hash table

 Let's talk about the growth of our buckets.
-We don't have infinite memory we can't have infinite amount of buckets.
+We don't have infinite memory, we can't have infinite amount of buckets.
 We need to start somewhere but starting too big is also a waste of memory if we're only going to have a hash map that have `"Bryan"` in it.
 So to deal with this issue we start with a small array as our buckets, `10 buckets` for a starter with indexes from 0 to 9.

 <div class="lesson-note lesson-note--tip" markdown="1">
   Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require bit manipulation for indexes.
 But for this example, we will be using a starting size of 10.
 </div>

 How are we going to insert into those buckets when our hash function generates big numbers like `20353924`?
 We make use of the modulo `%` operation `given any number modulo by 10 we will get a number between 0 and 9`.
-For example, If we are to find where the value `"Manon"` gonna land, in what bucket, then we do the following:
+For example, If we are to find where the value `"Manon"` going to land, in what bucket, then we do the following:
 ![hashing using hash code and modular operation example](./project_hash_map/imgs/01.png)

-If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have calues in them, then it is guaranteed that some buckets will have collisions, It is Mathematically impossible not to.
+If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have items in them, then it is guaranteed that some buckets will have collisions, It is Mathematically impossible not to.

 Remember we don't want collisions, in a perfect world each bucket will either have 0 or 1 Node only, so we grow our buckets to have more chance that our Nodes will spread and not stack up in the same buckets.
 To grow our buckets, we create a new buckets list that is double the size of the old buckets list, then we retrieve all nodes from the old buckets and insert them into the new buckets.